mathesar-foundation/mathesar-website/about.md

 {% capture highlight1 %}
 Mathesar will always be **100% open-source and self-hostable**.

-We’re currently funded through the generous support of **Reid Hoffman** and the **Center for Radical Transformation at the Chiba Institute of Technology**.

 {% include funder-logos.html %}

 Our long term goal is to offer hosting and consulting services around Mathesar to sustain ourselves.
 We **will not**: